kraj011/DiscordAuthBot/README.md

 # DISCORD AUTH BOT
 ### BY: DYNX (@DynxSZN)

+#### Please note: This was one of my first java projects using the JDA3 (the discord api wrapper for java) and I will no longer be maintaining it.
+If you need any support please contact me on twitter.

 #### SETUP

 ###### BEFORE WE START, MAKE SURE YOU HAVE ATLEAST THE JDK8 INSTALLED!
 ALSO MAKE SURE YOU HAVE A JAVA IDE (SUCH AS ECLIPSE) INSTALLED!